Vorlonhomeworld/BBCL/18 Random numbers and Loops.md

 "x" is a variable that we hadn't delcared up to this point, and that's perfectly ok within the loop, it serves as a place holder for a variable we'll call shortly.

-  The **"do"** statement on the next line *absolutely has to be there* otherwise, Common Lisp won't run, even if everything else is coded correctly:
+  The **"do"** statement on the next line *absolutely has to be there* otherwise, Common Lisp won't run the loop, even if everything else is coded correctly: